game-of-nfts/gon-testnets/README.md

  1. The final number of points awarded to each participant is at the discretion of the testnet judges.
  2. The timeline for all stages and rounds may change depending on the outcome of previous activities.
  3. Available tasks/awards and points may be adjusted during the course of the testnet program.
- 4. All evidence submitted for points must be submitted to [gon-evidence](https://github.com/game-of-nfts/gon-evidence) as required.
+ 4. All evidence submitted for scoring points must be submitted to [gon-evidence](https://github.com/game-of-nfts/gon-evidence) as required.

 ## Timeline